snobu/queue-python/README.md

     ----------------------------------------

-#### Dependencies:
+#### Further Reading:
-    $ sudo apt-get install build-essential libssl-dev libffi-dev python-dev
-    $ pip install azure-storage blessings subprocess

-#### How to use the Azure Storage SDK with Python:
+How to use the Azure Storage SDK with Python - https://docs.microsoft.com/en-us/azure/storage/storage-python-how-to-use-queue-storage
-https://docs.microsoft.com/en-us/azure/storage/storage-python-how-to-use-queue-storage